ardacekic/ceng532/docs/fredericksons_algo/results.rst

   Random Topology and Resulting BFS Tree

-We can extend the results obtained from the random graph to the mesh topology.
-As clearly observed from the results, the algorithm performs as anticipated.
-From the perspective of the zeroth node, the BFS tree is generated and communicated across the network.
+The results from the random graph can be extrapolated to the mesh topology.
+The algorithm performs as expected, and from the zeroth node's perspective, the BFS tree is successfully generated and disseminated across the network.

-Upon examining the graphical representations, we see that a minimum spanning tree is also generated, allowing the zeroth node to efficiently send messages to any desired node.
-A critical aspect of distributed networks, known as messaging complexity, reflects the total number of messages required by the algorithm to converge to a result.
-We can determine that the messaging complexity is strictly limited to  O(V^2).
-This complexity is not influenced by changes in topology but rather by the number of nodes, provided they are not connected as peers, which would indicate an issue with the algorithm's implementation.
+Graphical analyses show that a minimum spanning tree (MST) is also formed, enabling the zeroth node to send messages efficiently to any other node.
+A key element in distributed networks is messaging complexity, which quantifies the total number of messages the algorithm needs to stabilize and reach a conclusion.
+The messaging complexity is capped at O(V^2), where V represents the number of nodes.
+Notably, this complexity remains consistent regardless of changes in topology, unless the nodes are interconnected as peers, which would suggest potential flaws in the algorithm’s design.

 Discussion
 ~~~~~~~~~~